Cambodian New Year 2025: Everything you need to know!

 The three official days of New Year celebrations revolve around religious traditions and cultural norms, which remain significant for many adherents.

-The first day Maha Songkran:
+The first day Maha Sangkran:

 Customarily, people dress elegantly, offer incense, present flowers and gifts at temples for worship.
 Ritual washing of hands in the morning, chest in the afternoon, and feet in the evening signifies purification and luck.